chetanr25/CodeQuest/README.md

-# LearnHub Navigator
+# CodeQuest

-LearnHub Navigator is your ultimate destination for discovering curated learning resources across various platforms.
+CodeQuest is your ultimate destination for discovering curated learning resources across various platforms.
 Whether you're delving into Python, C++, Java, or any other technology, our platform, powered by PaLM, ensures you find quality courses on your preferred platforms like YouTube, Udemy, and Coursera.
 Empower your learning journey with a personalized map to the best online resources.

 ## Table of Contents
 - [Key Features](#key-features)